amohammadiasl/cse15l-lab-reports/Lab4/LabReport4.md

 <br><br>
 ![image](IMG12.png)
 <br><br>
 Now that the 1 is deleted, I pressed `i` to go into insert mode.
+Once we are in insert mode, we can type 2.
 <br><br>
 ![image](IMG13.png)
 <br><br>
 Now that we corrected the mistake, we can exit out of vim to finish this step.
-In order to do so, first we need to press `ESC` to go back into normal mode, then we press `:` and type in `wq` and then press `<enter>`.
+In order to do so, first we need to press `<ESC>` to go back into normal mode, then we press `:` and type in `wq` and then press `<enter>`.
 <br><br>
 ![image](IMG14.png)
 <br><br>